Oleksandra2/QAGreen/tutorials/cloudsdk-js-vdm-getbykey/cloudsdk-js-vdm-getbykey.md

 ---
-title: Use OData Navigation Properties with the SAP Cloud SDK's Virtual Data Model QA Green
+title: Use OData Navigation Properties with the SAP Cloud SDK's Virtual Data Model QA Green upd
 description: Use OData navigation properties with the SAP Cloud SDK's virtual data model to duild an address manager application.
 auto_validation: true
 time: 20